Skip to content

 Resuscitation

-Sit the child upright, attach monitoring, and raise the bed so you don’t injure your back.
+Sit the child upright, attach the monitoring, and raise the bed so you don’t injure your back.
 Get PPE on.
-This means gloves, apron, goggles, and a mask.
+This means gloves, an apron, goggles, and a mask.
 Meanwhile, ask someone, if not the child, to pinch the soft part of their nose whilst tipping the head forward.
 Do this without letting go for 10-15 minutes.
-This prevents aspiration and compresses the septum which is where the bleeding is likely to be coming from.
+This prevents aspiration and compresses the septum, where the bleeding will likely come from.
 Assess the airway, breathing, and circulation as you would for any other emergency patient.

 Use this time to ask yourself some questions.